HL7/US-Core/input/pagecontent/conformance-expectations.md

  In the "Snapshot Table (Must Support)" view, all the elements presented in the view are either mandatory or must support elements for conformance to the profile.
 These elements are defined in the US Core Profile, mandatory elements inherited from the base specification and, for the US Core Vital Signs profiles, any mandatory or must support elements inherited from the FHIR base Vital Signs profile.
 An example of the "Snapshot Table (Must Support)" is shown in Figure  3.

   {% include img.html img="Must_Support_MS_View.png" caption="Figure 3: Snapshot Table (Must Support) View" %}

-### Claiming Conformance to a US Core Profile

-To claim conformance to a US Core Profile US Core Servers **SHALL**:

-  - Be able to populate all profile data elements that are mandatory - in other words, have a minimum cardinality >= 1 -  and/or flagged as *Must Support* as defined by that profile’s StructureDefinition.
-  - Conform to the [US Core Server Capability Statement] expectations for that profile’s type.

 ### Mandatory Elements